Anthony-Jerez/Labyrinth-Challenge/README.md

 ## Part 2 Pseudocode:

 Section 1: The robot will keep moving forward at a speed of 20 until the touch sensor is pressed and then it will back up.

 Section 2: The robot will wait.

 Section 3: The robot will turn for 1.4 seconds.

 Section 4: The robot will move forward at a speed of 30 until the touch sensor is pressed and it will back up.

 Section 5: The robot will make a turn for 1.9 seconds.

-Section 6: The touch sensor is programmed to make the robot back up when it’s touched and stop.
+Section 6: The touch sensor is programmed to make the robot back up when it’s touched.

 ## Part 3 Pseudocode: